Divyaharshini/pmbok_quiz/docs/pmp.md

 - Funding for licenses to all the tools will be provided as needed.

 ### Work Breakdown Structure (WBS)
-A link to the Work Breakdown Structure (WBS) of our project is:
+A link to the Work Breakdown Structure (WBS) of our project:
 [WBS Link](https://github.com/Divyaharshini/pmbok_quiz/blob/master/docs/wbs.md)

 ## Project Schedule Management Plan

-- A link to the Gantt chart based on our WBS is:
+- A link to the Gantt chart based on our WBS:
 [Gantt Chart Link](https://github.com/Divyaharshini/pmbok_quiz/blob/master/docs/ganttChart.pod)

 - Screenshots to our gantt chart is: